alltagshack/ImageSms/Readme.md

 - The hint "20 SMS in 30min per App limit" my break the sending.
 I am struggling to handle this limit or change it.
 - Because the default datasms api from Android is stupid, I have to make my own small header to each datasms. the theoretical size of 140 is shrinked down to 130!
-- not tested on Android 4.4

 ## todo

+- sender makes `openssl genpkey -algorithm RSA -out my.pem -pkeyopt rsa_keygen_bits:2048`
-- if sender makes `ssh-keygen -t rsa -b 2048 -m PEM -f 00YOURPHONEADDRESS`
+- sender makes `openssl rsa -pubout -in my.pem -out 00YOURPHONEADDRESS.pub`
-  - copy 00YOURPHONEADDRESS to a `Documents/art.wertfrei.bytesms/my.pem` file
+  - copy my.pem to your `Documents/art.wertfrei.bytesms/` folder receiving phone
-  - copy 00YOURPHONEADDRESS.pub to the `Documents/art.wertfrei.bytesms/` folder of the receiving phone
+  - copy 00YOURPHONEADDRESS.pub to the `Documents/art.wertfrei.bytesms/` folder of the sender phone
-- make mime-type version for encrypted data
 - talk with people about passwordless private key on your phone?!
 Check security issues and find solutions!
   - Maybe ask for password to see the message(?)
   - react on a changed phone address number in the textfield
-- make encryption-send-button
-- handle received encrypted data
 - QR-Code to share pub key?

 ## Permissions